Free Printable Red Money Envelopes For Chinese New Year 2022 – Tiger!

 - Fix with a little bit of roller glue or double-sided tape.

-- Add some money then fold the final flap down and seal with some tape, or just slot into place.
+- Add some paper money, fold the final flap down, seal it with some tape, or just slot it into place.

-I will be updating all of my free printables for the Chinese New Year.
-Make sure you are a member of The Pumpkin Patch so that you don’t miss out!
+We will update all of our free printables for the Chinese New Year.
+Ensure you are a member of The Pumpkin Patch to ensure you don’t miss out!

 Download Red Money Envelopes For Chinese New Year

-Click the download link to save the printable file(s) to your computer.
+The downloads are in the purple box below.
+Click the purple download button link to save the printable file(s) to your computer.

-Visit The Purple Pumpkin Shop for awesome printables and products!
+Visit The Purple Pumpkin Printables Shop for more awesome printables and products!
+(Opens in new tab.)

 LauraM